Configuration Reference

 templates

 An array of Prompt Library entry objects.
 Prompts pre-fill the input area with structured content containing placeholders.
+Every prompt is user-created — TechWrit AI ships no built-in prompts, so set builtin to false.

 {